H-Weisner/monkeyBusiness/README.md

 Any services that interface with the outside world live here (in this case the monkey API).

 **theme**
-Where the theme of the application lives (spacing, colors, and typography).
+Where the theme of the application lives.